 A sitz bath is a warm, shallow bath that cleanses the perineum, which is the space between the rectum and the vulva or scrotum.
-A sitz bath can be used for everyday personal hygiene.
-It can also provide relief from pain or itching in the genital area.
+A sitz bath can also provide relief from pain or itching in the genital area.

 A sitz bath doesn’t require a doctor’s prescription.
 Some people use sitz baths regularly as a way to cleanse the perineum.
 In addition to its use in cleansing, the sitz bath’s warm water increases blood flow to the perineal area.
 This can promote faster healing.
-A sitz bath also relieves itching, irritation, and minor pain.
+A sitz bath also relieves:

 Common reasons why you might want to consider using a sitz bath include:

-- You recently had surgery on the vulva or vagina.
+- recently having surgery on the vulva or vagina

 Both children and adults can use sitz baths.
 Parents should always supervise their children during a sitz bath.